-• If the built-in flash pops up when you set the command dial to a, press the flash gently down until it retracts before shooting.
-You will not be able to take the picture as you see it if the flash is left on.

-If the shutter speed indicator blinks, there is a danger of camera shake, so be sure to hold the camera steady and take care how you press the shutter button.
+- S If the built-in flash pops up when you set the command dial to ➤, press the flash gently down until it retracts before shooting.
+You will not be able to take the picture as you see it if the flash is left on. - If the shutter speed indicator blinks, there is a danger of camera shake, so be sure to hold the camera steady and take care how you press the shutter button.
 Otherwise we recommend using a tripod.
 (Even when using a tripod, however, it is still possible for the shutter speed to blink if there is a danger of camera shake.)

-Taking Photographs in Close-up Mode (🙂)
+Taking Photographs in Close-up Mode ( 🖏 )

 Use the macro function built in to your lens for close-up photography when you want to take photographs of plants and insects in maximum magnification.

-• If the subject is dark or back-lit, the flash will fire automatically.
+S If the subject is dark or back-lit by, the built-in flash will fire automatically.

-Set the command dial to 🖏 .
+Set the command dial to 🗳 .

-- Take your photograph from as close to the subject as your lens permits. - When using a zoom lens, you can achieve a higher level of magnification in your photograph by setting the lens to telephoto. - For full-scale macro photography, we recommend our optional macro lenses and ML-3 macro ring light.
+- •Take your photograph from as close to the subject as your lens permits. - When using a zoom lens, you can achieve a higher level of magnification in your photograph by setting the lens to telephoto. - For full-scale macro photography, we recommend our optional macro lenses and ML-3 macro ring light. - S If 4 blinks in the viewfinder, attach an external flash unit and use flash when taking the picture.

-Taking Photographs in Sports Mode (💘)
+Taking Photographs in Sports Mode ( 🔌 )